Version: SMASH-3.3

 Producing ROOT output requires ROOT installed (see http://root.cern.ch).

-Depending on configuration (see Output) SMASH can produces up to two ROOT files per run: Particles.root and Collisions.root.
-These files contain a TTree called particles and a TTree called collisions.
+Depending on configuration (see Output), SMASH can produce two ROOT files per run: Particles.root and Collisions.root.
+These files contain a TTree called particles and a TTree called collisions, respectively.
 The particles tree contains information about the parameters of the run (such as the number of testparticles and event number), information relating to individual particles (such as their position or charge), and information about bulk observables in the system (kinetic energy, mean field energy, and total energy).
 The collisions tree contains information about each collision, such as number of incoming and outgoing particles.
-It also has the full information about the incoming and outgoing particles of each collision.
+It also has the full information about the incoming and outgoing\ particles of each collision.

-In case that the ROOT format is used for dilepton output (see Dileptons), the ROOT file is called Dileptons.root and only contains a collisions tree with all the dilepton decays.
+In case that the ROOT format is used for dilepton output (see Dileption output), the ROOT file is called Dileptons.root and only contains a collisions tree with all the dilepton decays.

-Every physical quantity corresponds to a separate TBranch.
-One entry in the particles TTree is:
+Output is divided into ROOT entries (output blocks).
+In a ROOT entry, information is stored in TBranches, where every physical quantity corresponds to a separate TBranch.
+One entry (output block) in the particles TTree is comprised of:

-ev tcounter npart test_p modus_l current_t impact_b empty_event
+ev ens tcounter npart test_p modus_l current_t impact_b empty_event

 px[npart] py[npart] pz[npart] E_kinetic_tot E_fields_tot E_tot